Websites that utilize file upload functionality usually display a message on their web pages: “Select or drag-and-drop files to upload.”

 Setting Up the Backend

-There are two ways to set up the backend once the frontend is complete.
 The first one is to go the traditional way: program the destination URL to accept the files and upload them to your web server.
-Alternatively, you may use an external service to handle the backend for you and host your files outside your website.
+Alternatively, you may use an external service to handle the backend for you and host your files elsewhere.

 Creating Your Implementation